-Ms. Singh Cassidy, 49, is President of StubHub and a Senior Vice President of eBay Inc. StubHub is the leading global secondary marketplace for tickets and is wholly-owned by eBay.
-In addition, Ms. Singh Cassidy is chairman of theBoardlist, a premium talent marketplace she founded in 2015 that is aimed at connecting highly endorsed women leaders with board opportunities in the technology industry.
+Ms. Singh Cassidy, 50, is President of StubHub, the largest fan-to-fan tickets marketplace globally.
+Ms. Singh Cassidy joined StubHub in May 2018 and helped lead the company's \$4.05 billion sale to Viagogo in February 2020.
+Ms. Singh Cassidy is chairman of theBoardlist, a premium talent marketplace she founded in 2015 that is aimed at connecting highly endorsed women leaders with board opportunities in the technology industry.
 Prior to theBoardlist, Ms. Singh Cassidy served as chairman of Joyus, a video commerce platform that she founded in 2011.
 Ms. Singh Cassidy served as chief executive officer of Joyus from January 2011 until February 2017.
-She has previously held various executive and managerial positions at companies including Google, Amazon, Polyvore, Inc., Accel Partners, Yodlee.com, News Corporation, and Merrill Lynch & Co., Inc. Ms. Singh Cassidy has served on the board of Trip Advisor, Inc., LM Ericsson Telephone Company, J. Crew Group, Inc., J. Hilburn, Inc., StitchFix, Inc., and Polyvore, Inc. As a consumer Internet and media executive, Ms. Singh Cassidy's in-depth knowledge of the online media and advertising sectors, as well as her extensive executive, strategic and operational experience, bring a plethora of talent and expertise to the Board of Directors.
+She has previously held various executive and managerial positions at companies including Google, Amazon, Polyvore, Inc., Accel Partners, Yodlee.com, News Corporation, and Merrill Lynch & Co., Inc. Ms. Singh Cassidy currently serves on the board of Upstart, Inc., a technology company in financial services, which she joined in February 2020, and has served on the boards of Trip Advisor, Inc., LM Ericsson Telephone Company, J. Crew Group, Inc., J. Hilburn, Inc., StitchFix, Inc., and Polyvore, Inc. As a consumer Internet and media executive, Ms. Singh Cassidy's in-depth knowledge of the online media and advertising sectors, as well as her extensive executive, strategic and operational experience, bring a plethora of talent and expertise to the Board of Directors.

-HARRY S. CHERKEN, JR.
+HARRY S. CHERKEN, JR. Director Since 1989

-Mr. Cherken, 69, has been a partner of the law firm of Drinker Biddle & Reath LLP in Philadelphia, Pennsylvania since 1984, is a former managing partner of that firm and previously served as either Chair or Co-Chair of its Real Estate Group for 17 years.
-As a real estate lawyer with over 40 years' experience representing public and private companies in the acquisition, construction, development, financing, leasing, management, consolidation and disposition of commercial real estate, he has extensive experience with various types of real estate transactions and retail leases, including negotiating real estate transactions and leases on behalf of the Company nearly from its inception.
+Mr. Cherken, 70, is senior counsel at the law firm of Faegre Drinker Biddle & Reath LLP in Philadelphia, Pennsylvania.
+He was previously a partner of that firm from November 1984 to January 2020, is a former managing partner of that firm and also served as either Chair or Co-Chair of its Real Estate Group for 17 years.
+As a real estate lawyer for over 40 years representing public and private companies in the acquisition, construction, development, financing, leasing, management, consolidation and disposition of commercial real estate, he has extensive experience with various types of real estate transactions and retail leases, including negotiating real estate transactions and leases on behalf of the Company nearly from its inception.
 Mr. Cherken also holds a Masters in Liberal Arts degree and serves as a trustee of various not-for-profit entities and academic institutions.

-SCOTT GALLOWAY
+SCOTT GALLOWAY Director Since 2016

-Mr. Galloway, 54, is a Clinical Professor of Marketing at NYU Stern School of Business, where he has taught since 2002.
+Mr. Galloway, 55, is a Clinical Professor of Marketing at NYU Stern School of Business, where he has taught since 2002.
 He currently teaches brand strategy and digital marketing.
 His teaching is rooted in years of experience as a marketing practitioner and entrepreneur.
 Mr. Galloway's niche in the field is digital marketing, with his most influential contribution being the Digital IQ index, an assessment and ranking of luxury brands on the basis of mobile, social media and digital marketing.
 In 2010, he founded L2, a subscription business intelligence firm for luxury brands, and serves as chairman of its board.
 Mr. Galloway is also the founder of several other firms, including RedEnvelope Inc. and Prophet Brand Strategy, Inc. With respect to those firms, Mr. Galloway managed outside financing rounds, grew revenues and played an integral role in each entity's ultimate sale.
 He also holds an MBA degree.
 Mr. Galloway's years of experience as a marketing practitioner and entrepreneur lend valuable expertise to the Board of Directors.